 Attendance at the lectures and in discussion section is required.
 While the factual content in the course can be learned by reading and obtaining notes from the lectures, we believe there are very important elements of the material that are best, if not exclusively, transmitted through in-person contact.
-There is more to learning than memorizing facts, even if learning facts is also important.
+True learning is more than memorizing facts, even though knowing facts is also an important part of the process.